Defending Vulnerable Populations Project

 On Feb.
 9, 2017, a unanimous three-judge panel of the 9th U.S. Circuit Court of Appeals denied the federal government’s motion for a stay of an order enjoining implementation of the president’s Executive Order barring certain travel to the United States.

-CLINIC continues to monitor and is considering advocacy and litigation strategies to assist refugees and nationals from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen affected by the “Protecting the Nation from Foreign Terrorist Entry into the United States” Executive Order.
+CLINIC continues to monitor and is considering advocacy and litigation strategies to assist refugees and nationals from Iran, Libya, Somalia, Sudan, Syria, and Yemen affected by the “Protecting the Nation from Foreign Terrorist Entry into the United States” Executive Order.
 If your organization is serving an affected individual, CLINIC asks that you share the following information to help inform our strategies:

 Catholic Legal Immigration Network asked the Board of Immigration Appeals to reconsider its decision in Matter of W-A-F-C, 6 I&N Dec.
 880 (BIA 2016) in a Jan.
 17, 2017 motion to reconsider.